Bo's Memoir

 I had significant flight time in eleven types of aircraft during my flying career.

-The following is a poster that Ray Thomas Captain USN Ret, a VA-82 squadron mate, made up for me.
+This poster was created by Ray Thomas Captain USN Ret, a VA-82 squadron mate.

 I flew the four aircraft with the red tails during flight training; the T-34 at Saufley Field for primary flight training, the T2A at NAS Meridian and NAS Pensacola for basic jet training, and the TF9 and AF9 (not pictured) cougar and F-11 Tiger at NAS Kingsville in Advanced jet training.
 I was awarded my "Navy Wings of Gold" in February, 1965.
 I flew the A4 Skyhawk in VA-15 at NAS Cecil Field and on two Vietnam deployments aboard USS Intrepid CV-11 from 1965 through December, 1967.
 I flew the AT-33 (not pictured) and F-105 Thunderchief in the 4519 Combat Crew Training Squadron at McConnell Air Force Base in Wichita, Kansas and had a 34 flight our checkout in the F4 Phantom at Davis Monthan AFB in Tuscon, Arizona from 1968 through 1970.
 After checking out in the A7 aircraft in replacement pilot training, I flew the A7E Corsair in VA-82 at NAS Cecil Field in Jacksonville Florida with one Mediterranean cruise in 1971 and my third Vietnam deployment 1972 aboard the USS America CV-66 fling the A7C.
 I flew my second tour in the A7E in VA-15 at Cecil Field with one Mediterranean cruise in 1977.
 I was the Commanding Officer of VA-15 from Dec 1977 through April 1979.
 We were recognized as the best Light Attack Squadron on the East Coast with the Battle "E" during that tour.
 My third A7 tour was as the Commanding Officer of the VA-174 Hellrazors at Cecil.
 VA-174 was the replacement pilot squadron and had over 1000 sailors and 100 aircraft.
 I flew my 2,000 flight hour in the A7B/C/E and the TA7C during that tour and recorded my 500th carrier arrested landing (trap) on the USS America during that tour!